-Director of UVA SHANTI (Sciences, Humanities, and the Arts Network of Technological Initiatives), co-director of the UVA Tibet Center.
+Director of SHANTI (Sciences, Humanities, and the Arts Network of Technological Initiatives), co-director of the Tibet Center.

-Dorothe Bach, Asst.
-Director, UVA Teacher Resource Center (TRC)
+Dorothe Bach, Assistant Director, UVA Teacher Resource Center (TRC)

-John Alexander, Assoc.
-Director, UVA Center for Emerging Research, Scholarship and the Arts (CERSA)
+John Alexander, Associate Director, UVA Center for Emerging Research, Scholarship and the Arts (CERSA)